cesar-douady/open-lmake/doc/quick_comparison.md

 If your project is somewhat parametrizable, the overall space can be virtually infinite (with say billions or more possible targets), making this approach completely impracticable.

-open-lmake dynamically generates its internal graph, to the only extent it is needed (its static configuration is made of regular expressions, not list of files).
+Open-lmake dynamically generates its internal graph, to the only extent it is needed (its static configuration is made of regular expressions, not list of files).

 Moreover, it automatically decides, reliably, when rematching is necessary.
 For example, in the case above with 2 rules to produce `.o` files from `.c` and `.cc` files, if you used to have a `foo.c` file but move it to `foo.cc`,